Jan Brueghel the Elder: Ideological context

-Brueghel's works reflect this contemporary encyclopedic interest in the classification and ordering of all of the natural world.
+Brueghel's works reflect this contemporary encyclopaedic interest in the classification and ordering of all of the natural world.
 This is evidenced in his flower pieces, landscapes, allegorical works and gallery paintings.
 In his paradise landscapes, for instance, Brueghel grouped most of the species according to their basic categories of biological classification, in other words, according to the main groups of related species that resemble one another, such as birds or quadrupeds.
 He further classified most of them into subdivisions consisting of similar morphological and behavioural characteristics.
-His paradise landscapes thus constituted a visual catalogue of animals and birds which fulfilled the role of micro-encyclopedia.
+His paradise landscapes thus constituted a visual catalogue of animals and birds which fulfilled the role of micro-encyclopaedia.

 Brueghel's endeavour to represent the world through ordering and classifying its many elements based on empirical observation did not stop with the natural world.
 In Prague he had acquired knowledge of the large collections of Emperor Rudolf II, which were divided in natural, artificial and scientific objects.
 Brueghel's allegorical paintings of the four elements and of the five senses reveal the same classifying obsession, using each element or sense to organise natural, man-made instruments and scientific objects.
 In this skillful union of the areas of art, science, and nature Brueghel demonstrates his mastery of these various disciplines.
-His paintings serve the same purpose to that of encyclopedic collections, then known as cabinets of curiosities, by linking between the mundus sensibilis and the mundus intelligibilis.
+His paintings serve the same purpose to that of encyclopaedic collections, then known as cabinets of curiosities, by linking between the mundus sensibilis and the mundus intelligibilis.
 His approach to describing and cataloguing nature in art resembles the distinction natural historians were starting to make between perceptual experience and theoretical knowledge.